lipenco/rgsoc-blog/source/posts/2013-07-09-are-we-there-yet.md

 ---
-title: Are we there yet?
+title: Are We There Yet?
 ---

 No!
 Why should I write my own JS code if there are so many nice books to read about it.
 The suspense just keep me hooked into reading more and more of them.
 It is a drama and the climax seems to be unreachable.